Robinhood Brokerage Accounts

-Robinhood Financial offers three types of accounts, each designed to suit your investing goals and needs.
+We offer two types of brokerage accounts, each designed to suit your investing goals and needs.

-When you sign up for a new account, you’ll start with Robinhood Instant by default.
-With Instant, you’ll have access to instant deposits (up to $1,000) and extended-hours trading.
+When you sign up for a new brokerage account, you’ll start with Robinhood Instant by default.
+With Instant, you’ll have access to instant deposits (up to $1,000).
 You’ll also have the ability to trade on unsettled funds, which means you won’t have to wait for your funds to process when you sell securities.
-And if you’re approved for options trading, you will be able to enter options trades that require a margin account.
-But you will not have the option to purchase securities on credit (what’s traditionally called “margin investing”) with an Instant account.
+And if you’re approved for options trading, you'll able to enter options trades that require a margin account.

 There may be certain limited scenarios in which you can use margin or borrowing with an Instant account.

 A Robinhood Margin account can give you access to more buying power through margin investing.
 Similar to an Instant account, a Margin account gives you access to funds before they’ve settled and the ability to enter options trades that require a margin account if approved for Level 3 options trading.
 A Margin account also gives you access to borrowed funds for trading, spending and withdrawing.
 Margin investing is subject to eligibility requirements.

 Cash accounts are not subject to pattern day trading (PDT) regulations.
 This means you can trade stocks, ETPs, and options without worrying about your number of day trades.

 With a cash account, deposits must clear before they are available to invest.
 This may take up to 5 business days, depending on your method of deposit and deposit history at Robinhood.

 Cash accounts can’t trade with unsettled funds.
 You’ll need to wait 2 business days to trade with funds from equity sales, and 1 business day to trade with funds from options sales.

 Cash accounts also can’t access Level 3 options trading, or options rolling.
 If approved for options, you can only access Level 2 options trading.